Fairway Drive

 Project Status

-A construction contract was awarded in October 2014 and preliminary work began in April 2015.
+A construction contract was awarded in October 2014, and preliminary work began in April 2015.
 Major construction activities began in June 2018 with the closure of Fairway Drive.
-Project cost is estimated at $232.3 million.
+The project cost was $250.1 million.
+The roadway re-opened to traffic in July 2023.

 Project Benefits

 The project would reduce traffic congestion by an estimated 27.6 vehicle-hours of delay each day at the crossing, used by 49 trains per day, projected to increase to 91 trains per day by 2025.
 Fairway Drive carries 24,800 vehicles per day which is projected to increase to 26,500 vehicles by 2025.
-The project would eliminate delays for emergency responders and the potential for crossing collisions, with seven crossing collisions recorded over the past 10 years.
+The project would eliminate delays for emergency responders and the potential for crossing collisions, with 17 collisions recorded at the crossing, including three fatalities and 11 injuries.
 The project would also reduce emissions and eliminate locomotive horn and crossing bell noise at the crossing.

 For more project information, please call the Project Helpline at (888) ACE-1426.